BOARD OF DIRECTORS

 President & CEO

-Dr. Joseph Lyou is a highly regarded leader in California’s environmental movement.
-Joe came to CCA with 20 years of experience in state environmental policy and advocacy, as well as knowledge of science and air quality policy.
-He previously founded the California Environmental Rights Alliance and has held management positions with the California League of Conservation Voters Education Fund and Committee to Bridge the Gap.
+Dr. Joseph Lyou believes everyone has the right to breathe clean air.
+With more than 25 years of experience fighting for environmental health and justice, he brings a wealth of knowledge and passion to his work on air quality and climate policy, technology, and science.
+He previously held management positions with the California League of Conservation Voters Education Fund and Committee to Bridge the Gap.

 Dr. Lyou serves as the governor’s appointee to the South Coast Air Quality Management District Governing Board and is an active participant on many regional and statewide advisory committees on air pollution, air toxics, environmental justice and environmental health.
 He received his Ph.D. from UC Santa Cruz in 1990.